tc39/notes/es6/2012-09/sept-20.md

 # Thin Arrow?
 (Presented by Brendan Eich, Mozilla)

 We have the fat-arrow, supported by Kevin Smith's research, it's a win.
-Some voices in the community don't want the unexpected behaviour of the soft-bound lexical `this`
+Some voices in the community don't want the unexpected behaviour of the bound lexical `this`

 class, concise methods and fat-arrow are all new, powerful and composable function binding forms.

 WH: Don't want two slightly different concepts with a confusingly similar syntax.
 It would be too difficult for casual users to remember which arrow is which [in the same way as I can never remember in C++ which variant of the ++ operator overload takes an extra dummy argument].